BowangLan/url-shortener-fastapi/README.md

 # URL Shortener FastAPI

-A simple URL shortener implemented using Python and FastAPI.
+A simple URL shortener implemented using FastAPI and SQLAlchemy.

 Based on a Real Python tutorial: https://realpython.com/build-a-python-url-shortener-with-fastapi/